delabassee/java-lab/lab7-record.md

 * `SpeakerService.java` defines the various handlers under the "/speakers" path.

-The `Speaker.java` class is interesting as it models the Speaker type with all its details (lastname, firstname, etc.), i.e. it is data aggregate that represent a speaker.
+The `Speaker.java` class is interesting as it models the Speaker type with all its details (last name, first name, etc.), i.e. it is data aggregate that represents a speaker.
 Once created a speaker is effectively immutable as the class is `final', moreover there is no way to change the fields (ex. private fields, no setters).

 Migrating this regular class into a Record is straightforward.
 Just replace the `Record.java` class content with the definition of the Speaker record.
 That definition should include the various components related to a speaker.